protojure/protojure.github.io/README.md

 #com.example.addressbook.Person{:name "Jane Doe", :id 0, :email "", :phones []}
 ```

-We can then seralize this in-memory clj representation of the pb message to the protocol buffer bytes serialization by
+We can then transform this in-memory clj representation to the protocol buffer bytes representation by requiring the
-requiring the `protojure.protobuf` namespace from the [protojure lib](https://github.com/protojure/lib):
+protojure.protobuf namespace from the protojure lib [protojure lib](https://github.com/protojure/lib):

 ```
 user=> (require '[protojure.protobuf :as protojure])